hanshoglund/vitry/manual.md

     d = c
     type c, d

 Parametric binding is the process of substituting a the parameters of a function with the given arguments upon evaluation.
-Local bindings are "one-off" associations that apply to a single expression.
-The only difference between local and parametric binding except that local binding is performed directly upon evaluation of the given expression.
-Both are resolved though lexical scoping, thus inner bindings always override outer:
+The similar local bindings are "one-off" associations that apply to a single expression.
+The only difference between local and parametric binding except that local binding is performed directly upon evaluation of the bound expression, while parametric binding is performed when the function is invoked.
+In other words, local binding is equivalent to a function that is invoked directly upon definition and then discarded.

+Both local and parametric binding are resolved though lexical scoping, meaning that bindings of inner definitions always override those in outer:

     let foo = 1
       let foo = 2